Worship: Sundays at 9:00am

 Do you have a good children's ministry?

-Yes, and we want to point children to Jesus with excellence.
+Yes, at 10:30am, and we want to point children to Jesus with excellence.
 We have lots of kids for the size of our growing congregation and think your son or daughter will make friends here fast.
-Our 9:45am children’s education classes are for all ages.
+Our 10:30am children’s education classes are for all ages.
 The vision for Trinity Kids is led by Joann DesLauriers, a veteran school teacher, former OSU professor, and early-childhood-education consultant.
 Trinity Kids operations is led by Mishelle Thomas, a gifted mom with a passion for childhood development.
 All Trinity Kids volunteers are vetted through a nation-wide program called Ministry Safe which includes a background check, training, and a thorough interview by our staff.
-Nursery and children’s discipleship classes for all ages through fifth grade are available at 9:45am.
+Nursery and children’s discipleship classes for all ages through fifth grade are available at 10:30am.

 Where do the children go?